-Healthcare is one of the most important factors to consider when relocating to a new country.
+Healthcare is one of the most important factors to consider when relocating, choosing a country that offers the best healthcare in the world is essential for HNW retirees and expats.
 An accessible, affordable, high-quality healthcare system can give you peace of mind, knowing that you and your loved ones are in good hands.

 It should be noted, as many of the countries on this list are European – and thanks to the EU’s right to movement – Astons’ residency and citizenship solutions have the ability to provide access to some of the world’s best healthcare.

-After assigning scores for each category, the countries were ranked.
-Below we explore the top 10 best countries in the world for healthcare.
+After assigning scores for each category, the countries were ranked, with the Top 10 highest scores representing the best healthcare in the world.

 Topping the list is South Korea with a modern, efficient healthcare system that boasts well-equipped medical facilities and extensively trained medical professionals who provide top quality care.